wzhorton/FunctionalMixedEffects.jl/README.md

 B \sim MN_{pq}(M, U, D)
 $$

 where $M$ is known $(p\times q)$ mean matrix, $U$ is the restriction mentioned earlier, and $D$ is $(q\times q)$ known covariance.
-Using Bayes rule, the matrix normal density (which can be found at the respective [Wikipedia page](https://en.wikipedia.org/wiki/Matrix_normal_distribution)), and a lot of algebra (which looks similar to completing the square in the linear regression vector case), we get this conditional distribution result:
+Using Bayes rule, the matrix-normal density (which can be found at the respective [Wikipedia page](https://en.wikipedia.org/wiki/Matrix_normal_distribution)), and a lot of algebra (which looks similar to completing the square in the linear regression vector case), we get this conditional distribution result:

 $$
 B|\Theta \sim MN_{pq}(M^* , U , D^*)